Nanolaser: Nanolasers for material characterization

 The intense optical fields of such a laser also enable the enhancement effect in non-linear optics or surface-enhanced-raman-scattering (SERS).
 Nanowire nanolasers can be capable of optical detection at the scale of a single molecule with high resolution and ultrafast modulation.

 Nanolasers for integrated optical interconnects

-Internet is developing at an extremely high speed with large energy consumption for data communication.
+The Internet is developing at an extremely high speed with large energy consumption for data communication.
 The high energy efficiency of nanolasers plays an important role in decreasing energy consumption for future society.

 Nanolasers for sensing

 Plasmonic nanolaser sensors have recently been demonstrated that can detect specific molecules in air and be used for optical biosensors.
 Molecules can modify the surface of metal nanoparticles and impact the surface recombination velocity of gain medium of a plasmonic nanolaser, which contributes to the sensing mechanism of plasmonic nanolasers.

 Challenges

 Although nanolasers have shown great potential, there are still some challenges towards the large-scale use of nanolasers, for example, electrically injected nanolasers, cavity configuration engineering and metal quality improvement.
 For nanolasers, the realization of electrically injected or pumped operation at room temperature is a key step towards its practical application.
 However, most nanolaser are optically pumped and the realization of electrically injected nanolasers is still a main technical challenge at present.
 Only a few studies have reported electrically injected nanolasers.
 Moreover, it still remains a challenge to realize cavity configuration engineering and metal quality improvement, which are crucial to satisfy the high-performance requirement of nanolasers and achieve their applications.
 Recently, nanolaser arrays show great potential to increase the power efficiency and accelerate modulation speed.